reiarseni/video-reporter-cli/README.md

-### 📌 **video-reporter-cli - is a command-line tool that scans a directory and generates a detailed report of video file durations.**
+# 📌 About the Project

+This project is an advanced video analysis tool that extracts key information from multimedia files efficiently.
+Its modular and optimized design makes it ideal for processing large volumes of videos, leveraging parallelization techniques to improve performance.

 **It utilizes **FFmpeg** to accurately extract media durations and supports various formats such as MP4, MKV, AVI, MOV, MPG, MP3, and more.**

 ## 🚀 **Features**
-✅ Recursively scans directories up to a configurable depth
+✅ **Recursively scans directories** – Up to a configurable depth
-✅ Supports common video and audio formats
-✅ Uses **FFmpeg** for accurate duration extraction
+✅ **Video Duration Extraction** – Retrieves the exact duration of each analyzed video using FFmpeg.
+✅ **Parallel Processing with `multiprocessing`** – Speeds up the processing of multiple files in parallel, optimizing performance for large video batches.
+✅ **Support for Common Formats** – Compatible with MP4, AVI, MKV, and other widely used video formats.
+✅ **Efficiency & Scalability** – Optimized implementation to handle large amounts of videos without affecting system performance.
+✅ **Result Logging** – Exports analysis results in a readable format for further reporting or integration with other applications.

 This tool is ideal for content creators, video archivists, and developers who need a quick overview of media durations in large collections. 🚀